 Before you clean garden furniture

-Whichever material your furnishings are, you must make certain any accessories or other furniture not intended for cleaning are removed from the area.
+Whichever material your furnishings are made of, you must make certain that any accessories or other furniture not intended for cleaning are removed from the area.
 This will prevent them from being damaged or stained by the cleaning materials.
 They must be dry before storage, too.
 If not, this will cause mould and mildew to show up.

 How to clean wooden garden furniture

 Let’s begin with classic timber garden furniture.
-Now, some woods are naturally resistant to weather because of essential oils (like teak, eucalyptus and Robinia), but softwood furniture (like beech or spruce wood) is more likely to need care.
+Now, some woods are naturally resistant to weather due to essential oils (such as teak, eucalyptus, and Robinia), but softwood furniture (like beech or spruce wood) is more likely to require care.
 Nevertheless, cleaning the wood is recommended regardless of whether it’s hard or soft.

 Working against the grain and avoiding wire brushes or aggressive cleaning materials is also required.